gagamil/aisprvsn/README.md

 2. Create the raw Django project and add the basic libraries necessary for data import and processing (runtime).
 3. Import the data and ensure it is in the DB via the admin.
 4. Add UnitTests for the first 4 api endpoints and implement these.
+5. Meet the requirements - use Postgres and TDB, dockerize (TODO)

+## Considerations

+The app logic is relatively simple.
+Basically only data fetching as is (unless I misunderstood the requirements).
+Thus no real design is needed.
+The request/response cycle is short and no additional layers are required for the business logic.

 ## Concerns & Improvements